Marcello Barison (Istituto Italiano di Scienze Umane, Naples; Albert-Ludwigs-Universität Freiburg, Germany)

 Project – title: Acts of Citizenship from the Margins: Romani Minorities and Social Movements in Southeastern Europe

 Julija Sardelic holds a PhD in Sociology from the University of Ljubljana and MA in Nationalism Studies with Distinction from the Central European University.
 She has previously worked as a Research Fellow on a CITSEE Research Project (Europeanisation of Citizenship in the Successor States of the Former Yugoslavia, more info: www.citsee.eu) at the School of Law, University of Edinburgh and is also affiliated with the Max Weber Programme at the European University Institute in Florence, Italy.
 Her research interests encompass broader topics of citizenship and migration, but she is particularly focusing on the position of post-Yugoslav Roma as citizens and migrants.
 In addition to her academic endeavors, she has more then a decade of experience in working as a civil society activist in different Romani communities in the post-Yugoslav space.
-As a CAS SEE Fellow, Julija will conduct a research on Romani activists engaging in different protests and movements with their co-citizens in the post-Yugoslav space.
+As a CAS SEE Fellow, Julija conducted a research on Romani activists engaging in different protests and movements with their co-citizens in the post-Yugoslav space.

 Project – title: Epistemic Injustice, Prejudice and Inequalities of Social Power